teresam3/PasswordGenerator/README.md

 Then I proceeded to link both the css and javascript files onto my html thus creating external css and javascript files.

+I also added a link to bootstrap since I planned on using it for styling the page.

 Next I added the text onto my html that'll provide the user with context and directions as to how to create a password for themselves.
+As well as a navbar that I acquired from bootstrap.

+Next I styled the page simply to improve user interaction.